-- Goal: Adequately restrain a cat so that jugular venipuncture may be successfully performed without injury to either the patient or veterinary personnel. - Description: The student will restrain a cat while a veterinarian or credentialed veterinary technician withdraws blood from the jugular vein. - Criteria: The student was able to restrain the animal if it struggled.
+- Goal: Adequately restrain a cat so that jugular venipuncture may be successfully performed without injury to either the patient or veterinary personnel. - Description: The student will restrain a cat while a veterinarian or credentialed veterinary technician withdraws blood from the jugular vein. - Criteria: The student positioned the cat in an appropriate position for the patient.

+The student was able to restrain the animal if it struggled.